Igfig/Into-The-Wastes/README.md

 Do not under any circumstances update MixinBootstrap or Animania Base.
 Recent versions contain bugs that prevent the game from starting (MixinBootstrap) and disable custom advancements (Animania).

 ## Optifine
 You will need to install Optifine separately, due to copyright restrictions.
-Download https://optifine.net/adloadx?f=OptiFine_1.12.2_HD_U_G5.jar and place jar in the /mods folder.
+Download https://optifine.net/adloadx?f=OptiFine_1.12.2_HD_U_G5.jar and place the file in the /mods folder.

-### Recommended shaders
-I recommend BSL Shaders for the best experience in this pack.
-Download https://www.curseforge.com/minecraft/shaders/bsl-shaders/files/3229524 and place zip in the /shaderpacks folder.